InternetOfPeers/hiero-message-box/README.md

-# Hiero Message Box - Encrypted Asynchronous Messaging
+# Hiero Message Box - Private Asynchronous Messaging

-Hiero Message Box is a simple way for users to set up a message box to receive private messages, for example getting alerts about security communications about their assets or wallet, etc.
+Hiero Message Box is a simple way for users to set up a message box and receive private messages, for example getting alerts about security communications about their assets or wallet, etc.

 [View the interactive presentation](./docs/presentation.html) to visualize the message box flow.